EnigmaCurry/blogofile.com/_documentation/controllers.rst

  * name - The human friendly name for the controller.
  * author - The name or group responsible for writing the controller.
  * description - A brief description of what the controller does.
- * url - The URL where the controller is hosted.
+ * url - The URL where the controller can be downloaded on the author's site.
  * priority - The default priority to determine sequence of execution.
 This is optional, if not provided, it will default to 50.
 Controllers with higher priorities get run sooner than ones with lower priorities.

 These are just the default settings, a controller author may provide as many configuration settings as he wants.